informalsystems/vdd/fastsync/fastsync.md

 #### **[FS-Seq-Height]**:
-The return value *terminationHeight* is the height of the block with the largest height that could be verified.
+The returned value *terminationHeight* is the height of the block with the largest height that could be verified.
 In order to do so, *Fastsync* needs the Commit of the block at height  *terminationHeight + 1* in the blockchain.